emsesp/docs/MC110-controller.md

  bit 4 : WW-preparation (when switching to daytime operation sometimes short 0, then again 1) bit 5 : WW temperature ok
 14 - 16 = # hours water heating
-17 - 19 = # of Warmwater preparations
+17 - 19 = # of Warm water preparations
 20 = Warming water (0x64 = 100%)
 23 = Set value of time program (if set = "off": 0x00)
 25 = same as byte 1, in C